Skip to main content

 When do you need to convert between Joules and Kilojoules?

-A metric unit of energy equal to 1,000 joules.
+A metric unit of energy equal to exactly 1,000 joules.
 Joule and Kilojoule are both energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Energy Conversions